rhysstever/Eona/Organizations/Black Rose.md

 - Remove those in power that use their power for evil

 ## Relationships
 The Black Rose has several fingers in the [[Yhorian Empire]].
 Many members of the Yhora family and other prominent families have heard the name, but most know it as the lavish inn located in the [[Yhora (City)#Highgarden | Highgarden District]].
-Only a handful have had dealings with them, usually in the form of providing information that they've acquired in their high seat in society. [[Thestros Yhora III]] is a frequent informant for the guild
+Only a handful have had dealings with them, usually in the form of providing information that they've acquired in their high seat in society. [[Thestros Yhora III]] is a frequent informant for the guild.

 ## Key Figures
 ### Ogush